Best daily deals

 The JBL Tune 660NC closely follows our ideal consumer headphone curve across almost all frequencies.

 For a wireless headphone in this price range, the JBL Tune 660NC sounds excellent.
-The frequency response of the JBL Tune 660NC closely follows our ideal target curve for consumer headphones.
-This means most people will enjoy the sound quality of these headphones, no matter what genre of music you prefer listening to.
+Its frequency response closely follows our ideal target curve for consumer headphones, which means most people will enjoy the sound quality of these headphones, no matter what genre of music they prefer listening to.

-There is a slight exaggeration to both the lowest and higher frequencies of the audible spectrum, but this isn’t uncommon for headphones in this price range.
-The low frequency response is of course highly dependent on the fit of the headphones on your ears.
+There is a slight exaggeration of both the lowest and higher frequencies of the audible spectrum, but this isn’t uncommon for headphones in this price range.
+The low-frequency response is, of course, highly dependent on the headphones’ fit on your ears.

 Lows, mids, highs